kubedb/cli/docs/concepts/database-monitoring/overview.md

 Assume that above Redis is configured to use basic authentication.
 So, exporter image also need to provide password to collect metrics.
 We have provided it through `spec.monitor.args` field.

-Here, we have specified that we are going to monitor this database using CoreOS prometheus-operator through `spec.monitor.agent: prometheus.io/coreos-operator`.
+Here, we have specified that we are going to monitor this server using CoreOS prometheus-operator through `spec.monitor.agent: prometheus.io/coreos-operator`.
 KubeDB will create a `ServiceMonitor` crd in `monitoring` namespace and this `ServiceMonitor` will have `k8s-app: prometheus` label.

 ## Next Steps